huangk/RestAPI/README.md

         http://<IP address>:8080/restapi/v1/allusers/field/{field}/value/{value}/group/{group}/pagesize/{pagesize}/pagenumber/{pagenumber}

-The service could translate the values to the MongoTemplate Query object as the parameter of 'skip' method and the parameter of 'limit' method.
+The service could translate the values to the MongoTemplate (spring-data-mongodb) Query object as the parameter of 'skip' method and the parameter of 'limit' method.

         Query query = new Query();
         query.addCriteria(Criteria.where(field).is(value));